Green Your Visit to Morecambe Bay

 There are a number of car parks where you can park and charge your electric car.
 There are also charging points located at Lancaster’s Park and Ride just off the M6 motorway.

 - View locations and details on the Electric Vehicle Charging points in the Lancaster district.

 - View nation-wide charging locations for EV and hybrid car owners.

 - View the Gridserve electric charging points map.

 Save money and reduce stress by car sharing to our big events.
 Liftshare (external website) is a popular way to find travel share meeting points.

 One of the best ways to experience a new destination is through enjoying the local food and drink!
 There are many cafés and restaurants, which celebrate local produce especially sea food caught locally in Morecambe Bay, as well as various farmers markets that sell farm to fork produce such as Greenland’s Farm near Carnforth.

 Get around on foot

 Morecambe is a picturesque seaside town and is best explored on foot.
-Pop into our Visitor Information Centre for a free visitor map or download one of our self-guided heritage trails or walking guides from our website.
+Download one of our self-guided heritage trails or walking guides from our website.